bazel-contrib/rules_nodejs/docs/examples.md

 ## Angular

 Bazel can run any toolchain you want, so there is more than one way to use it with Angular.
-See Alex's post [Angular ❤️ Bazel update](https://dev.to/bazel/angular-bazel-update-n33-temp-slug-9563533?preview=d98c4fd0c1ad788b7f3e01eaf716c5b249d68b976a8697d07815023747be3b8f3277c2b182df7682a4efb81fac76056244b3ce9f7445110c70971bf8) for a longer explanation.
+See Alex's post [Angular ❤️ Bazel update](https://dev.to/bazel/angular-bazel-leaving-angular-labs-51ja) for a longer explanation.

 **Architect**: The first approach is the simplest: use Architect (aka.
 Angular CLI Builders).
-This is the build tool inside of Angular CLI, so your existing application will continue to work the same way.
+This is the build tool inside of Angular CLI, so your existing application will continue to work the same way, and you can still get support from the Angular team.
+This may be a good choice if your goal is just to include an Angular app in a full-stack Bazel build that includes your backend, and making the Angular build&test faster is not important for you.

 However, it has the worst performance because the level of incrementality is only as fine as how many libs your application is composed from.
+Bazel can only make a build more parallel and incremental if you express a wider dependency graph to it.

 Example: [examples/angular_bazel_architect](https://github.com/bazelbuild/rules_nodejs/tree/stable/examples/angular_bazel_architect)

-**Google**: This toolchain is what we originally advertised as "Angular, Bazel and CLI" (ABC).
+**Google**: This toolchain is what we originally advertised as "Angular Buildtools Convergence" (ABC).
 It is based on Google's internal toolchain for building Angular, and has good performance characteristics.
 However it is harder to migrate to, because it doesn't have good compatibility for existing applications.

 The example has its own guide: [examples/angular](https://github.com/bazelbuild/rules_nodejs/tree/stable/examples/angular)

 **View Engine**: If you're stuck on the older Angular compiler/runtime before Ivy, called View Engine, then your options are more limited.
 We don't support Angular 9 + View Engine + Bazel.

 Example: [examples/angular_view_engine](https://github.com/bazelbuild/rules_nodejs/tree/stable/examples/angular_view_engine)

+**Custom**: Bazel is excellent for advanced use cases where you need to customize your toolchain.
+Take any off-the-shelf tools, follow their README's to call their CLI, and assemble them together in a custom way.
+This lets you take advantage of the latest JS ecosystem innovations without waiting for tooling vendors to assemble it all together for you.

 ## React